 Threats to the forest include:

-- Illegal timber harvesting
+- Illegal hunting, timber harvesting and mining

 - Expansion of arable and livestock agriculture, and incursion of livestock